charliezye/charlie-vault/Work/Job Search/B&D Job.md

 #### Questions about John Finnegan

-#### Culture Fit Questions
-- Would love to hear more about your experience at Rittal and what inspired you to come to B&D to head up their IIoT solutions, saw you had over 20 years of experience there
+Would love to hear more about your experience at Rittal and what inspired you to come to B&D to head up their IIoT solutions, saw you had over 20 years of experience there

+- Seems like a great company you had built yourself from the ground up in, have a lot of admiration for that as someone who has tried to navigate college and life independently
 - Read that you had responsibility for "entire US industrial market", including emergent software
+- Is this a competitor?
+	- Saw they mainly work in climate control and their IoT offerings are in that so curious if you wanted greater breadth in IIoT with general B2B platform
 - What insights did you bring and what do you think is necessary for success in the IoT field?
 - Acquisition of GTI predictive
 	- Do they mainly only work on VibePro or are they also involved with OptiPro?
-		-
+	- Mainly curious if they will be providing machine learning solutions

+#### Culture Fit Questions

 - Who will I primarily be communicating with to meet needs (who is my top priority client)
 	- I assume I am building a product to the specifications of the companies buying it and your company management
 	- How will I be assisted in developing management vision into product that also meets needs of customers?
+	- I did take a look at Yonder Group and had a very positive outlook on them based on what I read on them and their general company outlook
 	- Do you anticipate any particular vision concerns/conflicts that may arise?
 - Work-life balance?
 	- I know this is a very involved role and I could expect to work over 40 hours a week but want to clarify your expectations and measurements of success
 	- This may center around development timelines and deliverables but want to know what your corporate work culture is typically like
+- I plan to always put my family first
+	- Hoping to get married and have children within next 2-3 years
+	- Flexibility/time off to help with this is important to me
 - What's your company's 5 year, 10 year vision?
 	- What's your vision for IIoT?
+- How does B&D support the local community and contribute to local causes and underserved communities?

 ##### Industries/Products B&D Serve
 "Bearing Supplier"